FEMA's Fugate, a steady hand, to be tested by Isaac

 Although Fugate, 53, has been on the job for more than three years and has handled dozens of major emergencies, Isaac, with its parallels to Katrina, arrives just as both political parties are set to hold their presidential nominating conventions.

-The storm, now on the verge of becoming a hurricane, may test Fugate's skills.
+The storm, now forecast to strengthen to a Category 2 hurricane, may test Fugate's skills.
 Fairly or not, the Obama administration's handling of the storm and its aftermath could affect the public's perception of its effectiveness.

 Some elected officials have found fault with FEMA, including former Republican presidential hopeful Representative Ron Paul, who said last year that the agency adds to the federal deficit and stands in the way of reconstruction efforts after disasters.

-However, New Jersey Governor Chris Christie, who will deliver the keynote address at the Republican convention, heaped praise on the agency for its aid after last summer's Hurricane Irene, which caused more than 50 deaths and $15 billion (9.5 billion pounds) in damage.
+However, New Jersey Governor Chris Christie, who will deliver the keynote address at the Republican convention, heaped praise on the agency for its aid following last summer's Hurricane Irene, which caused more than 50 fatalities and $15 billion in damage.

-"Federal Homeland Security and FEMA have been wonderful," Christie said at a news conference.
+"Federal Homeland Security and FEMA have been wonderful," Christie said at a press conference.
 "They have given us everything that we've needed."

 HARD-WON EXPERIENCE